 Frying the Mixed Vegetable Pakora

-- In a medium sized wok, bring oil to a medium high heat.
+- In a dutch oven pot or heavy bottomed wok, bring oil to medium high heat.

 - To see if the oil is ready for frying, drop a little bit of batter into the oil.
 If it floats up immediately, the oil is too hot for frying.
 If the batter takes about 2 seconds to float up, then the oil is ready for frying.

-- Using a tablespoon, drop the batter into the oil.
-Frying only a few pakoras at a time.
+- Using two tablespoons (watch video) or using your hands, drop the batter into the oil.
+Fry only a few pakoras at a time.
 Too many pakoras will crowd the wok, and cause the temperature of the oil to drop and the pakoras won’t cook evenly.

 - Gently flip the pakoras while frying so that they cook evenly from all sides.

-- Using a slotted spoon, remove the pakoras from the wok and place on a paper towel lined plate.
+- Using a slotted spoon, remove the pakoras from the wok and place on a cooling rack.

 Garlic Yogurt Dipping Sauce